Things to Do on Solomons Island

 Chesapeake Biological Laboratory Visitors Center

 On the tip of Solomons Island, the University of Maryland operates the Chesapeake Biological Laboratory Visitors Center.
 The center gives visitors an opportunity to learn more about the ecology and natural resources of the Chesapeake Bay.
-Check the center’s website for hours of operation and times for tours.
+Check the center’s website for hours of operation.

 If you’d like to explore the area by boat, but didn’t bring one of your own, Solomons Boat Rental has boats of various sizes available.
 You can rent one for an hour or two or for the day.